-One of last year’s most important cultural events took place on Saturday, March 21, 2015 on N. Spring Street, in front of City Hall, downtown Los Angeles – the 2015 First Annual Los Angeles Persian Parade!
+One of 2015’s most important cultural events took place on Saturday, March 21, 2015 on N. Spring Street, in front of City Hall, downtown Los Angeles – the 2015 First Annual Los Angeles Persian Parade!
 It was a joyous celebration of Nowrouz, the Persian New Year.

 Demonstrating the unity that we all love here in America, the Parade was part of a multi-cultural event welcoming people of every background to celebrate with us.